Multidisciplinary Studies Degree (B.A.)

 Different combinations will be considered upon petition.

 No grade in a course required for one of the student's minors lower than a C counts toward the completion of the MDS degree.
-In addition to the courses required by the student's minors, the student must complete the Multidisciplinary Studies capstone course (MDS 492).
+In addition to the courses required by the student's minors, the student must complete the Multidisciplinary Studies capstone course (MDS 489).
 The capstone is taken in the student's final semester at WVU and stresses the integration of the student's three minors into a cohesive whole through the completion of an internship in the local community.
-The MDS capstone is projected to be offered once a year in a web-based format.
+The MDS capstone is projected to be offered twice a year in a web-based format.

 While working toward the completion of the MDS requirements, MDS students must also complete either the Liberal Studies Program or, more likely, the General Education curriculum as stipulated by the University.
 In addition to other requirements, the MDS program mandates the completion of at least 60 credit hours at the 200 level or above and 30 credit hours at the 300 or 400 level.
 The student must maintain a 2.0 GPA and complete at least 128 total credit hours in order to graduate.